 How do you start programmatic?

-There are countless ways to run programmatic advertising.
+There are countless ways to run programmatic ads.
 But there are also countless ways to get fooled in the programmatic advertising world.

 If you’ve ever taken a dive into the marketing technology landscape supergraphic, you’ve likely noticed how many companies fall under the “display and programmatic advertising” categorization.
 There are also a ton of companies that fall under that categorization that didn’t make the cut to be on the graphic.
 And unfortunately, with the broad way these companies often describe their services, it’s super difficult to decipher their differences.